 Researchers and the entities that fund them can lead this effort through designing and advocating for research into interventions and models that are aligned with the Strategy.
 These interventions should be person- and family-centered, trauma-informed, and adaptable to a range of caregiving circumstances, needs, and cultural sensitivities.
-(Also supports Outcome 3.1) A key component of these efforts should be the coordination and support for data collection and demonstrations to improve the direct care workforce.
+(Also supports Outcome 3.1) Such research should include participation from family caregivers in underserved communities to ensure services and models meet their needs.
+A key component of these efforts should be the coordination and support for data collection and demonstrations to improve the direct care workforce.
 (Also supports Outcome 3.9)

-Advocates, funding entities, researchers and administrative leaders have a critical role in the prioritization of the development and testing of family caregiver identification tools that health care and service providers can use to efficiently identify patients and clients as family caregivers, including efforts to support a person's ability to self-identify as a family caregiver with comfort.
+Advocates, funding entities, researchers and administrative leaders have a critical role in the prioritization of the development and testing of family caregiver identification tools that health care and service providers can use to efficiently identify patients and clients as family caregivers, including efforts support a person's ability to self-identify as a family caregiver with comfort.
 This could include:

 - Innovations in which family caregivers are identified and engaged via electronic health records (EHR), with the consent of the person receiving support. - Models of care that seamlessly integrate care provided by health care providers with community-based social service providers.
-(Also supports Outcome 1.2, 2.1, and 2.2) - Independent evaluations of family caregiver services and supports, so promising practices can be identified and scaled up.
+(Also supports Outcome 1.2, 2.1, and 2.2)